 Neuromuscular re-education exercise, utilizing the cutting-edge Redcord equipment, is used as an adjunct to manual therapy techniques to assist in re-training the deep spinal stabilizers.
 Pain and injury inhibit correct spinal muscle function.
 This form of treatment is proving to be a very successful way of re-training stability, strength, and function.

 Our goal is for you to return safely to your previous activities with fewer symptoms and also with the knowledge to appropriately manage and prevent your condition from happening again.
 If you’re suffering from back pain, sciatica pain or low back pain, don’t wait any longer for relief.
-Contact us at Battle Creek, Kalamazoo, Mattawan, Plainwell & Portage, MI centers to set up a one-on-one consultation and full evaluation.
+Request an appointment or free screening at Battle Creek, Kalamazoo, East Kalamazoo, Holland, Mattawan, Midtown (Downtown Kalamazoo), Plainwell, Portage, Richland, Schoolcraft, and Three Rivers clinics to set up a one-on-one consultation and full evaluation.